Vietnamese Pho

 Instructions

-Place the meat with bones into a pot of water and cook for 180 minutes.
-During this time, skim off any scum that forms on the surface of the broth.
-(If you follow the previous step, there shouldn’t be much.)
-Use a ladle to remove any floating oil, then add ice cubes to the broth.
-This will help eliminate a significant amount of surface fat.
+Place the meat with bones in a pot of water and cook for 180 minutes, skimming off any scum that forms.
+Use a ladle to remove floating oil, then add ice cubes to reduce surface fat.

 After three hours, remove the sliced steak from the fridge and add it to the pot.
-Slice the green onions and parsley.
-Slice the red chilies and lime.
+Slice the green onions, parsley, red chilies, and lime.
 Wash the mung bean sprouts.
+Boil water on medium-high heat and cook the rice noodles for about eight minutes.
+Drain and set aside.

-Ladle a few scoops of pho broth over the noodles.
-Add the sliced steak, spring onions, and red chilies, and squeeze a few lime wedges onto the pho.
-The dish is ready to be served and enjoyed.
-Vietnamese Pho is a delight on an autumn afternoon or a spring evening.
-Pho originated in the 20th century, near the Hanoi region.
+In a bowl, add rice noodles and ladle pho broth over them.
+Top with sliced steak, spring onions, and red chilies, then squeeze lime over the dish.
+Enjoy your Vietnamese Pho, perfect for an autumn afternoon or spring evening.
+Pho originated in the 20th century near Hanoi.

 How to Store your Vietnamese Pho?